Depth-dependent charge collection profile of pad diodes: Online alignment

-\cref{charge_mean} shows the average collected charge of the non-irradiated diode as a function of angle.
-The measurement was done at a bias voltage of 100 V and at room temperature.
-For each angle, 20,000 triggers were collected.
-To obtain this plot, an offline threshold of 20 mV was applied to the recorded transients. \cref{charge_dist} shows the charge distributions for three angles of incidence.
-One can notice, for non-zero angles, the charge distributions show a tail below the peak around 75 fC towards the lower charges.
-This tail corresponds to the tracks which partially crossed the diode and it is minimum when the angle of incidence ($\theta$) is minimum.
-A low charge cut-off around 0 fC can be seen which is due to the offline threshold (20 mV).
+\cref{charge_mean} shows the average collected charge of the non-irradiated diode as a function of angle ($\theta$).
+The measurement is done at a bias voltage of $120 \, \text{V}$ and at room temperature.
+For each angle, 20,000 triggers are collected.
+To obtain this plot, an offline threshold of $20 \, \text{mV}$ is applied to the recorded transients. \cref{charge_dist} shows the charge distributions for three angles.
+One can notice, for non-zero angles, the charge distributions show a tail below the peak around $75 \, \text{fC}$ towards the lower charges.
+This tail corresponds to the tracks which partially crossed the diode and it is minimal when $\theta$ is minimal.

-Based on \cref{charge_dist} plot, one can define a ratio between the number of events in tail of the charge distribution, i.e. $Q<60 \; \text{fC}$, and number of events in the peak, i.e. $Q>60 \; \text{fC}$.
-It is expected that at a minimum angle this ratio is minimum. \cref{ratio} shows this ratio as a function of angle.
-One can see the results are compatible with \cref{charge_dist}.
-The advantage of using this quantity instead of the mean charge is its higher sensitivity to changes in the angle.

-The procedure exploited a simple geometrical relation between the track length inside the DUT and the angle of incidence.
-The advantage of using this procedure was that no track reconstruction was required.
-This procedure had to be repeated once the diode was changed or the cooling box was dismounted.
+The procedure exploits a simple geometrical relation between the track length inside the DUT and the angle of incidence.
+The advantage of using this procedure is that no track reconstruction was required.
+This procedure had to be repeated once the diode is changed or the cooling box is dismounted.